ffromani/numalign/README.md

 `numalign` tells you if a set of resources is aligned on the same NUMA node.
 That's it.

 ## license
+`internal/pkg/contrib/k8s/cpuset/*` - (C) 2017 The Kubernetes Authors.
-numalign (C) 2020 Red Hat Inc and licensed under the Apache License v2
+everything else - (C) 2020 Red Hat Inc and licensed under the Apache License v2

 ## build
 just run